A Unified Approach for Maximizing Continuous DR-submodular Functions: Details of Related Works

 The authors of \cite{bian17_guaran_non_optim} considered the problem of maximizing a monotone DR-submodular function over a downward-closed convex set given a deterministic gradient oracle.
 They showed that a variant of the Frank-Wolfe algorithm guarantees an optimal $(1-\frac{1}{e})$-approximation for this problem.
 While they only claimed their result for downward-closed convex sets, their result holds under a more general setting where the convex set contains the origin.
 In \cite{bian17_contin_dr_maxim}, a non-monotone variant of the algorithm for downward-closed convex sets with $\frac{1}{e}$-approximation was proposed.

 The authors of \cite{hassani17_gradien_method_submod_maxim} used gradient ascent to obtain $\frac{1}{2}$-guarantees for the maximization of a monotone DR-submodular function over a general convex set given a gradient oracle which could be stochastic.
 They proved that gradient ascent cannot guarantee better than a $\frac{1}{2}$-approximation by constructing a convex set $\C{K}$ and a function $F : \C{K} \to \B{R}$ such that $F$ has a local maximum that is a $\frac{1}{2}$-approximation of its optimal value on $\C{K}$.
-They also showed that a Frank-Wolfe type algorithm similar to~\cite{bian17_guaran_non_optim} cannot be directly used when we only have access to a stochastic gradient oracle.
+They also showed that a Frank-Wolfe type algorithm similar to~\cite{bian17_guaran_non_optim} cannot be directly used when we only have access to a stochastic gradient oracle. \cite{zhang22_stoch_contin_submod_maxim} extended projected gradient ascent using a line integral method, referred to as boosting, to obtain $(1-1/e)$-approximation for convex sets containing the origin.
 Later, \cite{mokhtari20_stoch_condit_gradien_method} resolved the issue of stochastic gradient oracles with a momentum technique and obtained $(1-\frac{1}{e})$-approximation in the case of monotone functions over sets that contain the origin, and $\frac{1}{e}$-approximation in the case of non-monotone functions over downward closed sets.
-In the first case, while they consider monotone DR-submodular functions over general convex sets $\C{K}$, they query the oracle over the convex hull of $\C{K} \cup \{\BF{0}\}$ (See Remark~\ref{R:monotone_contain_origin}).
+In~\cite{zhang22_stoch_contin_submod_maxim} and the first case in~\cite{mokhtari20_stoch_condit_gradien_method}, while they consider monotone DR-submodular functions over general convex sets $\C{K}$, they query the oracle over the convex hull of $\C{K} \cup \{\BF{0}\}$ (See Appendix~\ref{APX:constraint_vs_query}).

 For non-monotone maps over general convex sets, no constant approximation ratio can be guaranteed in sub-exponential time due to a hardness result by~\cite{vondrak13}.
 However, \cite{durr19_nonmonotone} bypassed this issue by finding an approximation guarantee that depends on the geometry of the convex set.
 Specifically, they showed that given a deterministic gradient oracle for a non-monotone function over a general convex set $\C{K} \subseteq [0, 1]^d$, their proposed algorithm obtains $\frac{1}{3\sqrt{3}}(1 - h)$-approximation of the optimal value where $h := \min_{\z \in \C{K}} \| \z \|_\infty$.
 An improved sub-exponential algorithm was proposed by~\cite{du2022improved} that obtained a $\frac{1}{4}(1 - h)$-approximation guarantees, which is optimal.
 Later, \cite{du22_lyapun} provided the first polynomial time algorithm for this setting with the same approximation coefficient.